LunarG/VulkanTools/vkconfig_gui/README.md

 --------------
 ## Using the Vulkan Configurator

-Vulkan Configurator is a graphical user interface (GUI) that may be launched from the console using `vkconfig`.
+Vulkan Configurator is a graphical user interface (GUI) that may be launched from the console using `vkconfig_gui` and a command line tool `vkconfig`.

 The tool is distributed differently, depending on the platform:
-- Ubuntu packages: Upon installing the `lunarg-vkconfig` package, the tools will be available from the command line as `vkconfig`.
+- Ubuntu packages: Upon installing the `lunarg-vkconfig` package.
 - Linux tarball: The vkconfig executable comes pre-built; be sure Qt is installed to run it.
-Run vkconfig on the command line.
   - On Ubuntu 20.04 Qt can be installed by running `sudo apt install qt5-default`
 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
-User can also invoke from a command line.
 - macOS: The tool is provided as an application bundle.
 Run it by double-clicking the bundle from a Finder window.

 Vulkan Configurator may be used with command line arguments to override layers.
 Use `vkconfig --help` in the console for more information.